mitkof6/task-space/readme.md

 The underlying task space controller supports task prioritization [1] and constraint modeling [2-3].
 As the constraints are implicitly accounted in the inverse dynamics model this implementation is able to simulate accurately models that use constraints.
 Examples include: absolute (Cartesian) coordinates, closed kinematics chains and complex joint configurations (e.g. shoulder, knee) [4].

 Examples can be found in the src/taskspace/examples folder.

 - ExampleTaskBasedControl.cpp: a minimum working example of controlling a single body in task space

-- ExampleAbsoluteCoordinates.cpp: a two body model built using absolute coordinates and constraints for modeling the joint restrictions, with a position planning controller (task space) of the end-effector body
+- ExampleAbsoluteCoordinates.cpp: a two body model built using absolute coordinates and constraints for modeling the joint restrictions, with a position planning controller (task space) of the end-effector body; a selection matrix has been used to model under-actuation

 - ExampleClosedKinematicChain.cpp: three bodies are arranged in a closed kinematic chain topology and the planning is performed by defining the